 Birds live with other animals and plants, and so for me their photography extends in a continuum to photography of the habitats, ecosystems and communities in which they live.
 I think of this as “natural” photography in the same broad sense that the term “natural history” was used in former times.
 I avoid "hand-of-man" elements in my photographs: something that is getting more difficult all the time as our environmental footprint grows bigger every day.

 Birds have been the subject of my professional career as an ornithologist for the past several decades (see my scientific publications here).
 I first made images- not of birds- with an old Vest Pocket Kodak camera bought at a jumble-sale for 6 pence (!) and have gone through several camera systems in the intervening years.
-Today I use Canon photographic equipment and am supported by Vortex, maker of Storm Jackets.
+After 10 years using Canon photographic equipment I have moved to mirrorless and now use the excellent Sony full-frame line of bodies and lenses.
+I am supported by Vortex, maker of Storm Jackets.

 My photographs have been published in books, magazines and journals, brochures, conservation materials and the like, and in permanent installations in Canadian national parks, government offices, interpretation centres, conservation areas and trails.
 I invite you to have a look at the recent Second Atlas of Breeding Birds of the Maritime Provinces for which I acted in various roles including Photo Editor.
 I am resident artist at Fog Forest Gallery in Sackville, NB.